 AMD CPUs are cheaper than Intel CPUs.

 If your primary focus is on price, then you should choose Intel.
 It is also more reliable.
 However, if your primary focus is performance, you should choose AMD.

 If you are looking for a computer that will be reliable for at least 5 years, then Intel is the better choice.
 If your primary focus is on graphics performance, then choose AMD.
 Intel has a better graphics department than AMD.

-It is not the best choice to buy a computer because AMD is cheaper than Intel.
+Buying a computer is not the best choice because AMD is cheaper than Intel.
 The performance of AMD CPUs and graphics chips is not that good.

-Choosing the right processor for your needs can be a difficult decision, but with a little bit of research, you’ll find the perfect one.
+Choosing the right processor for your needs can be difficult, but with some research, you’ll find the perfect one.

-This article has given you a good overview of AMD vs Intel processors and highlighted what to consider when deciding.
-After reading this article, you should make the best choice for your needs.
+This article has given you a good overview of AMD vs. Intel processors and highlighted what to consider when deciding.
+After reading this article, you should choose your needs best.